junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean sighs, pushes the tube into the flask, and starts extracting a second time.
 And then a third.

-Cas looks worse by each minute, sweat rolling down from his forehead, his body sliding down weakly on the seat.
+Cas looks worse by the minute, sweat rolling down from his forehead, his body sliding down weakly on the seat.

 "Okay I don't think we should..."
-Dean frowns deeply and ready to give up on this terrible plan, Cas is just looking awful.
+Dean frowns deeply and is ready to give up on this terrible plan.
+Cas is just looking awful.

 Cas grabs his wrist to prevent him from taking the needle out.
 "Keep.
 Going."
 His voice is hoarse and husky.